Booking travel can be confusing, and it seems like the prices are always changing. How can you get the best deal?

 To find the best deals on cruises, speak to a AAA travel advisor.

-When to Book Travel Tours
+When to Book Guided Tours

-When should you book travel tours?
+When should you book guided tours?

 If you’re traveling on your own, consider the popularity of the tour and your desired departure date.
 Sometimes, you can book a solo trip as close as a few weeks prior to departure, but that can be a bit of a gamble.
 Some tour operators cancel dates that don’t sell, or the tour could sell out before you get a chance to buy your ticket.
 If you definitely want to go on a tour, typically eight to 10 months prior is an ideal time to put down a deposit.